Learn how to identify the cations and anions in an unknown sample or solution using simple test tube experiments

 - Why does the damp red litmus paper turn blue in the test ammonia?

 When it comes to identifying anions in solution, there are a lot of examples and the following videos work through some of the most common tests that can be carried out in a test tube.
-You can also watch the second half of the video from Malmesbury Education above to see the experiments carried out one after another.
+You can also watch the second half of the RSC Identifying ions video above to see the experiments carried out one after another.

 Bromide and iodide ions give similarly coloured precipitates.
 It’s helpful for students to know how to ‘extend’ this test to differentiate between the two silver halides precipitates; silver bromide dissolves in concentrated ammonia solution while silver iodide does not.